 More Grove: like Disneyland's Main Street, it evokes 1900 America all the way down to the new streetcar tracks.

 Highland and Hollywood, the day before the Oscars.
-The link between shopping and entertainment gets stronger all the time: in this case the corridor connecting the street to the Kodak Theater is lined by shops--Louis Vuitton, Swarovski, and so on.
+The corridor connecting the street to the Kodak Theater was lined by shops--Louis Vuitton, Swarovski, and so on.

 An interior courtyard, headlining Dumbo in Babylon.
-Despite the cutesy decor, the mall was sold by its builder at a loss of hundreds of millions of dollars.
-It's tough building traffic in a vertical mall, where people have to be beguiled into heading upstairs.
+Despite the eleborate decor, the mall was sold by its builder at a loss of hundreds of millions of dollars.

 Need some air?
 Try Robert Irwin's Central Garden at the Getty Museum in the nearby Santa Monica Mountains.